abdulsamad/frontend-fun/README.md

 ## Frontend Fun
-Online Web-based code editor for HTML, CSS, and JavaScript with live reload can be used for practice, quick mockups or CSS experiments
+Online Web-based code editor for HTML, CSS, and JavaScript with live reload can be used for practice, quick mockups, or CSS experiments

 ### :sparkles: Features
 - Preview HTML, CSS, and JavaScript with live reload